abhika-m/unpaid-labor-data-parser/README.md

 # CSE163Project

+Overview:

+This project uses python to parse through data of unpaid+paid labor and analyze the disparity within genders for the two types of work.
+It also creates four visual representations using matplotlib.pyplot.

 Instructions to Run:

 For this project you will need to run the test.py function as well as the main.py function to see